-This article was first posted on www.movements.manchester.ac.uk on 30 September 2014
+This article was first published on 30 September 2014 at here.

 The most recent pictures of thousands of refugees fleeing from heavy attacks of ISIS and making their way from Syria across the border to Turkey, come from the area of Kobani – one of three cantons of the self- proclaimed Autonomy Region Rojava in Northern Syria.